 - Have Ten (10) registered student(s) who will serve as members of the publication

 - Recruit a Publication Advisor (must be a full-time staff member or member of the faculty)

-For more information or if you have questions about this process please contact:
+To get a copy of the chartering packet, learn the submission process or if you have questions about this process, please contact: